 Step 4: Deciding How Much Risk To Take When Learning How To Start Investing

-Once you’ve decided what to invest in, you’ll want to decide how risky to make your portfolio.
-Again, this is less complicated than it sounds.
+Once you’ve decided what to invest in, you’ll want to decide how risky to make your investment portfolio.